hoho2312/hybrid-lumen-center-detection/README.md

 # hybrid-lumen-center-detection
 A lumen center estimation method based on deep learning (LCD model) and traditional CV techniques

-Paper has been submitted to IROS 2023
+Paper has been submitted to IROS 2023 with title: Autonomous Robotic Colonoscope Navigation Framework Based on a Hybrid Lumen Center Detection Model

 This repo consists of the trained LCD model for lumen contour detection, the code for estimation (which is the algorithm proposed in the submitted paper)